zzork/things/HackerRank solutions/README.txt

-Solutions to HackerRank problems.
+Efficient, readable solutions to HackerRank problems.
 Most solutions are written in Java, with some in Python.
 All solutions solve for 100% of test cases.

 Problems are usually evaluated by feeding input into STDIN and checking solutions printed to STDOUT.
 The code for reading input is often provided; sometimes the code for printing output is provided as well.
 I've included this code where possible to give a complete picture